bernatferragut/Gen-Art-Bernat/Documentation/vuepress/docs/dot-experiments.md

 ## Experiment-3

-* Simple vertical particle system with one parameter to add random.
+* Simple vertical particle system with one parameter to add randomness.
-* A sabre of light to have fun with.
+* A sabre of light to have fun with!

 [GO TO EDITOR](https://editor.p5js.org/bernatferragut/sketches/r1RDi5PqX)